We’ve been binge-watching Dark and Love Island in a little cabin up north.

 I’ve never had a hot drink either and it baffles me why anyone would want to.
 It’s soup or juice, the line is clear and I feel like there is no in-between.

-Going for food with other people makes me nervous.
+Going out for food with other people makes me nervous.
 The thought of eating pasta made by someone I don’t know, or even someone I know, feels inconceivable to me.
 What the hell is in there?

 Ordering chicken in a restaurant turns into an archaeological dig for veins and other chicken-y structures that might ruin my life if I bite down on them.
 Any form of minced meat is particularly stressful.

 And going to someone’s house for dinner!
-Mums take an instant disliking to you if you don’t want to eat their dinner, and I can’t blame them.
+Mums take an instant disliking to you if you don’t want to eat their dinner and I can’t blame them.

 Sometimes I feel like I’m on the other side too, and I want myself to just eat so there isn’t a fuss, but there’s such a big disconnect between my brain and my body in those moments.
 It doesn’t matter to my mouth how hungry my stomach is, or how much I want to please someone else.